High Transmission Risk Leads Dallas County To Raise COVID Threat Level To Red

 DALLAS (CBSDFW.COM) — A big announcement overnight out of Dallas County.

-In a unanimous decision, made by a public health committee consisting of an independent board of doctors and health experts, the COVID threat level in the county has been raised back to ‘red’ — the highest level possible.READ MORE: New Push In North Texas For Pregnant Women To Get The COVID-19 Vaccine
+In a unanimous decision, made by a public health committee consisting of an independent board of doctors and health experts, the COVID threat level in the county has been raised back to ‘red’ — the highest level possible.READ MORE: Tarrant County Public Health Director Talks With Concerned Moms About Kids, Classrooms And COVID-19

-READ MORE: Frisco ISD First In North Texas To Offer Online Learning In Wake Of Rise In COVID-19 Cases
+READ MORE: At Least 10 Dead, More Than A Dozen Injured After Overloaded Van Carrying Migrants Crashes In South Texas

 The Public Health Committee made the following observations in their unanimous recommendation to move backward to the RED COVID threat level: